-When you ask for audience questions during your session, your moderator will have to turn their mic back on, which will automatically switch to Screen layout.
+When you ask for audience questions during your session, if you are presenting remotely, your moderator will turn their mic back on, which automatically switches to Screen layout.
 Your moderator will switch back to Cinema layout when you're done with that group of questions.